| expression |

 the white part of one's eyeballs

-until you see the
+until you see the white of

-white of their eyes: until they are very
+their eyes: until they are very close

 |